center-for-threat-informed-defense/attack-workbench-frontend/docs/integrations.md

 ### 3. Serve the application

 Follow the [install and run](https://github.com/mitre-attack/attack-navigator#install-and-run) instructions on the ATT&CK Navigator to deploy the application.
-The Navigator will update its data from the workbench every time it loads, so there is no need to periodically rebuild the application to stay synchronized with Workbench data.
+The Navigator will update its data from the Workbench every time it loads, so there is no need to periodically rebuild the application to stay synchronized with Workbench data.

 ## ATT&CK Website
 The [ATT&CK Website](https://github.com/mitre-attack/attack-website) can be configured to display the contents of your local knowledge base.